softcom-su/Martos/examples/rust-examples/stm32f4/hello-world/README.md

 Presented here is a straightforward 'Hello world' Rust example utilizing Martos.

-The program initializes the UART peripheral on STM32F4 and continuously sends the message "Hello, world\r" over USART1.
+Within the setup function, the phrase 'Setup 'hello world' from UART!' is printed once over USART1.
+Additionally, within the loop function, the counter value is printed fifty times over semihosting.

 ## How to Install Dependencies